bakkenbaeck/iOS-handbook/RESOURCES.md

 Functional Programming Principles in Scala
 https://www.coursera.org/course/progfun

-Immutability.
-You have probably seen this one few times few times already.
-https://www.youtube.com/watch?v=DK3vO3fUnlo
+Immutability:

-Why: It's much easier to deal with 2 immutable things than 1 mutable.
+It's much easier to deal with 2 immutable things than 1 mutable.
-You can pass them around and no one can change them. `Immutability = happy programer life`
+You can pass them around and no one can change them. `Immutability = happy programer life` https://www.youtube.com/watch?v=DK3vO3fUnlo

-1 way data flow.
-From top - to bottom
-It would be cool to make some simple projects to show examples how it works